 - Daily Allowance – You get money from your insurer for hiring another mode of commuting when your car is under repair.

 - Lock/ Lost Key Replacement Cover – If you lost your car keys or it is stolen, you get the cover to replace them.
 Also, you get cover for lock replacement if your car was broken into.

 - Stay at a Hotel – You are entitled to get a hotel stay on your insurance provider’s behalf if your car has become immobile because of an accident.

 - Invoice Cover Return – Under the coverage when there is a loss because of some accident, there is a difference between ‘claim amount receivable’ and ‘purchase price of a vehicle’.When this happens, the rider bears that amount of difference from his pocket.

 - No Claim Bonus – You receive no claim bonus (NCB) when you don’t file a claim.
-Some people don’t want to miss out the NCB to get that bonus, so they don’t file a claim.
+Some people don’t want to miss out on the NCB to get that bonus, so they don’t file a claim.
 You retain the existing NCB even if you just make one claim during the policy tenure.
 In this way, your no claim bonus is safeguarded.

-- Lost Personal Belongings and Baggage Cover – If you don’t have an anti-theft device which is approved by the ARAI (Automobile Research Association of India), you can get coverage from your car insurance company.
+- Lost Personal Belongings and Baggage Cover – If you don’t have an anti-theft device that is approved by the ARAI (Automobile Research Association of India), you can get coverage from your car insurance company.

 Companies Might Not Cover You For

 - Normal depreciation and usual aging of the vehicle

 - A major decrease in the car’s value